Rafajel29/IDD-Final-Project/README.md

 **Expected parts**

-1) Raspberry PI

 Each module will contain

 1) ESP 32
-2) 3 x Non invasive amp clamps
+2) Non invasive amp clamps
-3) arduino relay board
+3) arduino relay board (Simulated using LED's)

 **Interaction plan**

-People will interact with the PI setting the the priority list and can set timer lists.
+People will interact with the Computer setting the the priority list and can set timer lists.
 The user will also be able to look at the saved data.

+**Obstacles Encountered**

+Relay boards advertised as appropriate for arduino's not being appropriate and thus we could not use the relay board.
+We rather used LED's to simulate a relay board showing that we could turn them off and on over the network.
+We had difficulty caliibrating the the non invasive current sensor due not having a multimeter with an AMP clamp and also not having access to mulitary grade resistors (The normal ones values vary too much for truly accurate readings).

 **Project Prototype fair**